oneops/oneops.github.io/user/account/secrets-proxy.md

 ## Cloud Configuration

-Once the Secrets Proxy is installed, the `secrets cloud service` has to be added to each cloud and configured to point at the secrets proxy.
-In addition, the `certificate cloud service` has to be configured on each cloud.
+Once the Secrets Proxy is installed and up and running, the cloud service with the type `secret` has to be added to each cloud and configured to point at the secrets proxy.

+In addition, a cloud service with the type `certificate` has to be configured on each cloud.